-We used four different learning algorithms - Decision Tree (DT, using information gain and minimum number of 20 examples in leaves), K-Nearest Neighbors (KNN, with k = 5 and using Euclidean distance), Naive Bayesian classifier (NB) and Support Vector Machine (SVM, with linear kernel, regularization weight of 1 and termination criterion of 0.001).
+We used four different learning algorithms - Decision Tree (DT), K-Nearest Neighbors (KNN), Naive Bayesian classifier (NB) and Support Vector Machine (SVM).
 For each combination of approach and the learning algorithm we computed the transductive and inductive performance.
 The former reflects the quality of transfer learning by measuring labeling accuracy only of unlabeled examples prior their inclusion into the original learning data set.
 The inductive performance measures the final performance of the model that was built on the extended data set.